Dita Von Teese: Personal life

 Von Teese lives in Los Angeles, in a Tudor revival residence in the Hollywood Hills neighborhood.
 The house features early 20th-century décor, including antique taxidermy, a room dedicated to shoes, a pub house, and no white walls, something Von Teese claims she is afraid of.
 Among the shoes she has collected are Bettie Page's vintage fetish shoes, which she has called the "holy grail" of shoes.

 She is a collector of vintage china, particularly egg cups and tea sets, and drives vintage cars.
 Among other vintage cars, she owned a 1939 Chrysler New Yorker from 1997 to 2010.
 She says, "I live to surround myself with everyday things that are beautiful.
 I serve my home-baked petit fours on porcelain pedestals and sip tea from flowery tea cups, charming gems from my flea market treasure hunts.
 I keep cosmetic brushes in vintage vase cast like the heads of ladies, complete with glamour dos and makeup.
 I always carry a pretty compact, maybe one scored for next to nothing on eBay."

-After her marriage to Marilyn Manson ended in 2007, Von Teese dated French Count Louis-Marie de Castelbajac from 2009 to 2012.
+After her marriage to Marilyn Manson ended in 2007, Von Teese dated French designer Louis-Marie de Castelbajac from 2009 to 2012.
 In 2012, she had a brief relationship with singer Theo Hutchcraft.

 Von Teese has been in a relationship with graphic designer Adam Rajcevich since 2014.

-Among Von Teese's friends include shoe designer Christian Louboutin, who designs shoes for her shows, burlesque performer and seamstress Catherine D'lish and writer Liz Goldwyn.
+Von Teese's friends include shoe designer Christian Louboutin, who designs shoes for her shows, burlesque performer and seamstress Catherine D'lish and writer Liz Goldwyn.

 Von Teese practices Pilates and dressage.